trick77/dockerflix/README.md

 Make sure TCP ports 80 and 443 on your VPS are not in use by some other software like a pre-installed web server.
 Check with `netstat -tulpn` when in doubt.
 Make sure both ports are accessible from the outside if using an inbound firewall on the VPS server.

+From now on, you can start or suspend the dockerflix container using `docker start dockerflix` and `docker stop dockerflix`

+To see if the dockerflix container is up and running use `docker ps` or `docker ps -a`.
+Want to get rid of dockerflix?
+Just type `docker stop dockerflix; docker rm dockerflix` and it's gone.

 ## Post installation

 Now that we have a proxy, we need to make sure that all **relevant** DNS queries are answered with your VPS' public IP address.
 Generate a Dnsmasq configuration using: